Google Fax: How to Send and Receive Faxes with a Google Fax Number

 6. Multiple Number Options

-You have 4 types of numbers you can use to receive faxes: a toll-free number, a local number, a vanity number, or you can keep using your Google Voice number to fax if you want.
+You have 4 types of numbers you can use to send and receive faxes: a toll-free number, a local number, a vanity number, or you can keep using your Google Voice number to fax if you want.
 This last option is called number porting, a process that will transfer your number from your phone company to a virtual fax server.
 All of them work the same, it's the perfect way to get a dedicated line.

 7. International availability